theboulder6/BloodBorne-Board-Game/current version/Rules/Blood gems.md

-Blood gems are the primary option available in the level up deck and
+Blood gems are the primary option available for expanding player's abilities.
+When player's enter a level up room they draw three blood gems and choose one to keep.
+They can spend 2 echoes to keep a second one.
+By default a player has one blood gem slot at the beginning of the game but can spend resources to unlock up to two more.